Our locations are open and accepting applications

-Our Marshall and Winona homes serve girls ages 12-17, who are not pregnant or chemically dependent.
-Our Parker home will serve boys ages 12-17 who are not chemically dependent.
+Our Marshall and Winona sites serve girls ages 12-17, who are not pregnant or chemically dependent.
+Our Parker site will serve boys ages 12-17 who are not chemically dependent.
 Families should live within about a three-hour driving radius from the desired placement location, and parents must also commit to the program requirements.

 Many applicants have participated in behaviors that have caused disruption in their lives and the lives of others, including but not limited to: self harm, depression, eating disorders, anxiety problems, sexual abuse and exploitation, self-esteem issues, bullying or being bullied, anger and aggression, pornography, promiscuity including online, legal trouble, problems at home, runaway, past abuse, and other self destructive behaviors.

 Not in the least.
 We don't believe in the labels of 'bad' or 'troubled' kids.

-While the behaviors and situations mentioned above may be common place for many teens, that doesn't make it 'normal' or 'okay.'
+While the behaviors and situations mentioned above may be common for many teens, that doesn't make it 'normal' or 'okay.'
 We are not meant to simply exist or survive.
 We are meant to thrive.

 Our residents are not bad kids, messed up, bad seeds, troubled kids, delinquents or any of the other lies the enemy would have you believe.
 They are children of God, created with a plan and a purpose, overcoming the attack on their lives and their families through the blood of Jesus Christ.
 They are just like you and I, who have all gone through our own battles.
 We offer a hand that will guide them into the right direction.